 The committee recommends that UWSP employ a distribution model in creating a curriculum to meet its recently approved GEP Program Outcomes.
 By its very nature, the distribution model allows substantial flexibility in the shaping of a curriculum.
 Consequently, to this broad recommendation, the committee adds the following specific proposals:

-The General Education Program should apply to all students regardless of degree type (BA, BS, BM, and BFA).
+The GEP should apply to all students regardless of degree type (BA, BS, BM, and BFA).

 In addition to the GEP, separate degree requirements for the BA, BS, BM, and BFA should be developed at the university-level by the Academic Affairs Committee after Step 4 is complete.

-General Education Program (GEP) Curriculum
+GEP Curriculum

 Students will fulfill these program outcomes (in Step 2 above) by completing the following General Education requirements: